 Food is a need.
-Another pair of shoes (unless you don’t have any shoes, then it becomes a need) is a want.
+Another pair of shoes (unless you don’t have any shoes) is a want.

 Most of the things we buy are wants.

-And we call them needs, but they’re wants. ~Dave Ramsey
+And we call them needs, but they are wants. ~Dave Ramsey

-When I was trying to find out how many people rented self storage units, my mind went tilt when I realized that the revenue for the U.S. Self Storage Industry for 2016 was forecasted to be $32.7 billion.
+When I was researching to find out how many people rented self-storage units, my mind went tilt when I realized that the revenue for the U.S. Self Storage Industry for 2019 was forecasted to be $35.5 billion.
 That’s a whole lot of stuff!

 The secret of happiness, you see,

 Don’t you think it’s time we learned the difference between needs and wants?
 I’m not saying we should never buy something we want.